dchambers/dchambers.github.io/_posts/articles/2015-10-25-testing-react-components-with-teaspoon-and-unexpected.md

 Tests written this way to seem to execute very quickly.
 To give you an idea, here are the performance figures when running the complete set of tests on my machine:

 ~~~
 TodoMVC App
   UI bindings
-      ✓ allows the user to add items (68ms)
+    ✓ allows the user to add items (32ms)
-      ✓ does not allow the user to add emtpy items (26ms)
+    ✓ does not allow the user to add emtpy items (4ms)
-      ✓ allows the user to check active items (27ms)
+    ✓ allows the user to check active items (11ms)
-      ✓ allows the user to destroy items (17ms)
+    ✓ allows the user to destroy items (7ms)
-      ✓ allows the user to mark all items as completed (19ms)
+    ✓ allows the user to mark all items as completed (9ms)
+    ✓ allows the user to unmark all items as completed (5ms)
-      ✓ allows the user to clear completed items (16ms)
+    ✓ allows the user to clear completed items (21ms)
-      ✓ allows the user to view all items (16ms)
+    ✓ allows the user to view all items (30ms)
-      ✓ allows the user to view active items (16ms)
+    ✓ allows the user to view active items (13ms)
     ✓ allows the user to view completed items (11ms)
   when the Todo list start off empty
-      ✓ only renders a header when there are no items in the list (5ms)
+    ✓ only renders a header when there are no items in the list (4ms)
-      ✓ allows an item to be added to the list (5ms)
+    ✓ allows an item to be added to the list (4ms)
   when the Todo list starts off with a single active item
     ✓ starts off with a completed count of zero (1ms)
     ✓ updates the summary information when an items checkbox is ticked (2ms)
     ✓ removes the items list and footer when the last item is removed (1ms)
     ✓ updates the footer information when the completed filter is clicked (3ms)
-      ✓ adds new items to the bottom of the list (2ms)
+    ✓ adds new items to the bottom of the list (4ms)
   when the Todo list contains multiple items
-      ✓ marks all items as done when the toggle-all arrow is clicked (3ms)
+    ✓ marks all items as done when the toggle-all arrow is clicked (10ms)
+    ✓ marks and then unmarks all items when the toggle-all arrow is clicked twice (3ms)
   when the Todo list contains a mixture of completed and active items
-      ✓ shows all items by default (2ms)
+    ✓ shows all items by default (1ms)
     ✓ does not show active items when the completed view is used (1ms)
-      ✓ does not show completed items when the active view is used (2ms)
+    ✓ does not show completed items when the active view is used (1ms)
-      ✓ removes only completed items when clear-completed is clicked (2ms)
+    ✓ removes only completed items when clear-completed is clicked (1ms)

 Todo Footer
   - does not display the clear all completed items button if there are no completed items
   ✓ displays the clear all completed items button if there are completed items (2ms)

+24 passing (212ms)
+1 pending
 ~~~

 So, apart from the binding tests, everything is super zippy.